ClementNerma/Rave/docs/books/hybrid.md

 Of course, the same problems that applies to the `%clone (clone: _self) : _self` method applies here too.

-Note that implementing any of the cloning ways make the `%clone () : _self` overload available in the class.
+Note that implementing any of the cloning ways makes the `%clone () : _self` overload available in the class.

 ### Serialization